GypsyDangerous/Python-Neural-Network/README.md

 - [ ] add more documentation with commments inside the code
 - [ ] add functionality for easy switching between different activation functions
 - [ ] add more activation functions
+- [ ] run this network on MNIST or similiar dataset

 ### credits and links to learn more
 [The Coding Train](https://www.youtube.com/user/shiffman) introduced me to [neural networks](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Y7MdSCaIfsxc561QI0U0Tb).